darrylburke/RaspberryPiZero_HID_MultiTool/README.md

 2. install the 2 rc files via the install.sh script in the gadget/rc directory
 3. set the pins and away you go

+# Mode Specific Notes

+## Ethernet

+  when setup as an ethernet device, the zPI will have the IP address of 192.16.2.2 *in progress is the setup of a DHCP server on the PI to assign an IP to the device attached*

+## HID Keyboard.
+   create and copy your duckberrypi script and place it /boot/payload.dd note the start script for hid has a way to customize/automate the copy. check hid/start.sh *Note in progress, get it to use the script which can be placed in the storage bin file *

+##